What is a vision board?

 For my vision board, I used the LH Agenda Vision Board Kit “Make it Happen”, included images of people who inspire me, and tagged them with the trait I admire in them, or the reason they inspire me.

-I have Kate Spade and Alicia Keys for their boldness and bravery.
+I have Alicia Keys for her boldness and bravery.
 Tory Burch for her beautiful designs.
 Steve Jobs for being innovative.
 Pharrell Williams because he’s a creative thinker who’s true to himself.
 Tory Burch yet again for her philanthropy, through her charity Embrace Ambition which empowers female entrepreneurs—she reminds me to be kind and generous instead of focusing solely on my business.

 I also included photos of Ralph Lauren’s houses, because that’s how I want to live.
 I’d love to also have a beautiful home office with lots of peonies.
 There’s my travel dreams: the rice terraces of the Philippines and the Amalfi coast in Italy.
 Then there’s my dreams for my business’ growth.
 I want to be in New York City one day (I’ve tagged that with a mindset card reminding me to think BIG!).
 I’ve included a picture of a Tory Burch handbag as design inspiration for LH Agenda – elegant, full of details, feminine, but definitely not cute.
 It’s my goal for the LH Agenda brand!